If you volunteer at STSFT, there are lots of different roles you can do.

 You will work with ward staff and the discharge team.

-You can find out more by downloading the job description by clicking here.
+You can find out more by downloading the job description by clicking this link: Discharge support volunteer role description.

 You will work with staff, helping them out when they need it.
 You will also help our patients when they come to hospital with an emergency.